Appearance

 Root cause: Check extensions increase depth, so the TT caches results at the extended depth.
 On the next iteration, the TT probe returns the cached result BEFORE the check extension can trigger, locking the engine to depth 1 in check positions.

-Discovery: Hunter noticed the bad move and directed Claude to investigate.
-Claude initially got the chess analysis wrong; Hunter corrected: "there's a mate-in-2 with both moves being check."
+Discovery: I noticed the bad move and directed Claude to investigate.
+Claude initially got the chess analysis wrong; I corrected: "there's a mate-in-2 with both moves being check."

 10.4 The Timer Failure Cascade